 “Wastewater treatment plants aren’t really designed to take these things out of the water,” Cizmas said.
 “PPCPs can pass through these facilities into the environment largely untouched, and in some cases, these compounds can react with disinfecting agents like chlorine to produce new substances that could be harmful.”

 The exact toxicity mechanisms after release of PPCPs from wastewater treatment plants is still largely unknown, Cizmas and her colleagues found, so they plan to study that subject next.
 This work is also looking at new methods that could remove PPCPs from wastewater.
 To be effective, removal methods will need to get rid of at least the most toxic and persistent compounds and be relatively inexpensive.
 Maintaining and upgrading wastewater infrastructure takes large amounts of money that many localities simply don’t have.
 “We need further research into cost-effective treatment methods, which is something we continue to look into,” said Cizmas.

-“Cizmas’ approach of using an iron-based disinfectant (i.e., ferrate) will reduce this toxicity,” according to Virender Sharma, PhD, MTech, MSc, professor at the School of Public health and a pioneer in ferrate research.
+“The main aim of this research is to minimize the ecological and human health effects of released pharmaceuticals to the environment,” according to Virender Sharma, PhD, MTech, MSc, professor at the School of Public health and a pioneer in ferrate research.